-Our named executive officers for fiscal 2022, which consist of our principal executive officer and the next two most highly compensated executive officers, are:
+Our named executive officers for fiscal year ended December 31, 2023, which consist of our principal executive officer and the next two most highly compensated executive officers, are:

-- David H. Mack, Ph.D., our President, Chief Executive Officer and director; - · Winston Kung, our Chief Operating Officer and Chief Financial Officer; and - Leila Alland, M.D., our Chief Medical Officer.
+- David H. Mack, Ph.D., our President, Chief Executive Officer and Director; - · Winston Kung, our former Chief Operating Officer and Chief Financial Officer; and - Deepika Jalota, Pharm.D., our Chief Development Officer.

-The following table sets forth information regarding the compensation reportable for our named executive officers for fiscal 2022 and 2021.
+The following table sets forth information regarding the compensation reportable for our named executive officers for fiscal 2023 and 2022.